nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 You can customize these categories as per your needs and tags will be color coded by the different categories.

-The only restriction is you can only define up to 5 different categories.
+The only restriction is that you can only define up to 5 different categories (excluding the *assessment* category for score-related tags).

 Format: `create t/CATEGORY TAGNAME…​`